Urban Analytics in R

 • This course relies on learning from one another.
 Your learning depends on how you help others troubleshoot their code and problems they are having.
 We will use cooperative learning and over-the-shoulder learning techniques.
 This means you will have cooperatively work together to learn from one another synchronously and asynchronously.

 • StackOverflow will be used for troubleshooting.
 You should have received an invite to join PLAN 672 group on StackOverflow.
 You can sign in using your Github login.
-You can also access this from the MS Teams website You are required to ask questions using a Minimum Reproducible Example (MRE).
+You can also access this from the Canvas website You are required to ask questions using a Minimum Reproducible Example (MRE).
 To create a MRE, you can also use R studio Cloud. please create an account there (see below).

 • Your health and well-being is of paramount importance.
 You may also be primary care givers and might have substantial demands on your time.
 You may not be able meet the requirements of the course, for any number of other reasons.
 You may have differential aptitude and learning styles.
 Reach out to me early and often, if you need any help.
 I will deal with these on ad-hoc basis.